tsnellgrove/dark_castle3/doc/to_do.md

 		- 2) possibly ItemPlural class inherits from Item and has method is_plural() which returns True ??
 		- 3) could just have a plural_tuning_lst in the txt_handling() module that checks for known plurals as a one-off?
 			- `Note: the problem with defining plurals in classes is, what if I want to establish plurals for a non-obj (e.g. a path)
+	- TBD: drop node 3 (portable_containers in containers) disp?
+		- TBD: can burt know about node 3 items he hasn't 'seen' in this game?
+		- TBD: play through Zork kitchen to test out

 ##########################